tosiara/openwrt-wr841n-v14/README.md

 # OpenWRT for TP-Link WR841N v14

+This build offers OpenWRT 19.07.10 with LuCI and 360.4 KB of free space after flashing.

 ❗ DO NOT USE THIS BUILD FOR PRODUCTION ❗

 Tiny builds are missing compiler hardenings (ASLR, RELRO, etc).  \